 The Shaw Prize in Astronomy is awarded in equal shares to

-Professor of Astronomy and Director of Institute for Planets and Exoplanets, University of California, Los Angeles, USA and
+VITA Professor of Astronomy and Associate Dean for the Sciences, University of Virginia, USA

 The Shaw Prize in Life Science and Medicine is awarded in equal shares to